Eliminater30013/GAN/README.md

 ## Structure of the GANPOP
-      1. Generate a DATASET, containing an input image (in) and a ground truth (out) that is 256*256*3
-        a.
-Pair these images together to a 512*256*3 then split the image dataset to training (train) and testing (test).
+- Generate a DATASET, containing an input image (in) and a ground truth (out) that is 256x256x3.
+Pair these images together to a 512x256x3 then split the image dataset to training (train) and testing (test).
-        b.
 All dataset related functions can be found in input.py.
-Make sure to run input.py first if you wanted to create your own test/train folders.
-Otherwise follow the structure shown in README
+Make sure to run *input.py* first if you wanted to create your own test/train folders.
-    2. Now if you want to TRAIN your model, run the bash script [TODO: Make bash script] or type this into The terminal:
+2. Now if you want to TRAIN your model type this into the terminal:
 " python train.py --dataroot <datapath> --name <experiment_name>  --gpu_ids 0 --display_id 0 --lambda_L1 60
 --niter 100 --niter_decay 100 --pool_size 64 --loadSize 256 --fineSize 256
 --gan_mode lsgan --lr 0.0002 --which_model_netG fusion " [SINGLE LINE]
-       Where the <datapath> is the root path to your test/train dataset e.g. './datasets/DATA' , Where DATA is dataset folder containing test/train And <experiment_name> = Your choice of experiment name.N.B.
+Where the <datapath> is the root path to your test/train dataset e.g. './datasets/DATA' , Where DATA is dataset folder containing test/train
+And <experiment_name> = Your choice of experiment name.N.B.
 This will contain the discriminator and generator pth files (latest_net_D.pth or latest_net_G.pth) after training.
 If you haven't trained but instead want to just test certain models, please rename you discriminator and generator .pth files to latest_net_X.pth where X is either D or G respectively.
-    3. Now if you want TEST your model use [TODO: Make bash script] or type this into The terminal:
-       " python test.py --dataroot <datapath> --name <experiment_name>
-       --gpu_ids 0 --display_id 0 --loadSize 256 --fineSize 256 --model pix2pix --which_model_netG fusion ".

 FOR EXTRA OPTIONS FOR TRAINING AND TESTING SEE THE OPTIONS FOLDER!!!
 E.G. Note that if Load size and and fine size is changed to X then you can provide a X*X*3 image instead

 4. Check your training in the ./checkpoints folder and testing in the ./results folder.
 5. After testing, run Optical_Properties.py to see the optical properties of the image.
 Extra helper functions can also be found in this file as well
 ### In Essence:
         ideal epoch = 300 AC > DC
         Blender->dataset->input.py->GANPOP[Train->Test]->Optical_Properties.py